jacobbamio/dsb_p4_ntt_data_challenge/README.md

 # Goal

-We had a lot of objectives here:
+We had a lot of goals here:

 * Being capable of solving the three challenges from NTT Data over this dataset: